kazurayam/PublishingCustomGradlePlugin_StepByStep/docs/index.md

 Now I understood the following:

-1. The group id and the plugin id must start with the same top level namespace: `io.github.kazuram`
+1. The group id and the plugin id must start with the same top level namespace: e.g. `io.github.kazuram`

 2. The name of implementation class can be any.
 It is not required to use the same namespace as the plugin id.